Fabrics

 Components

 Fabrics define all the necessary components that Prophecy needs to communicate with a specific execution environment.
 Each execution environment will require its own unique fabric configuration.
-Fabric creation, outlined in the administration section of the documentation, is typically handled by team administrators.
+Fabric creation, outlined in the administration section of the documentation, is typically handled by team admins.

 Find the key components below that correspond to distinct sections within the fabric's settings.